parallelchain-io/parallelchain-docs/docs/toolings/wallet_browser_extension/provider/api_documentation.md

 - `address`: The [address][3] of the contract.

 !!! warning
-    The `watch_asset` should have permission granted; otherwise, the `User Rejected Request 4001` error will be thrown.
+    The `watch_asset` should have the permission granted; otherwise, the `User Rejected Request 4001` error will be thrown.
-    Please check [Permissions][4] for more detail.
+    Please check [Permissions][4] for more details.

 !!! warning
-    The request causes a popup to appear.
+    The request causes a pop-up to appear.
     You should only request permissions in response to a direct user action, such as a button click.

 !!! failure